OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Provisioning will take a few minutes.
 When it’s finished, the log will display the message ``Provision successfully created``, followed by the provision’s ID.

+At this point the Edge Cluster has been created, and is up and running.
+In the next step, we’ll verify that all of the specified resources for the provision (the host, datastore, network, and the cluster itself) have been correctly created and registered with OpenNebula.

 Step 4: Validate the New Infrastructure
 =======================================

-To see that all objects in the provision have been correctly created, we’ll use the ``oneprovision`` command on the Front-end node.
+To see that all objects in the provision have been correctly created, we’ll run the ``oneprovision`` command on the Front-end node.
 This command should be run either as the Linux user ``oneadmin``, or as ``root``.

+First, log in to the Front-end node.

 .. tip:: If you installed the Front-end by following the :doc:`Quickstart with miniONE on AWS <../deployment_basics/try_opennebula_on_kvm>` tutorial, to log into the Front-end you will need to use the key stored in the PEM file that you obtained from AWS.
 For details, see :ref:`minione_log_in_to_ec2` in that tutorial.

 On the Front-end node, use the ``oneadmin`` command to perform the following actions:

-List clusters in the provision:
+List clusters in the provision: ``oneprovision cluster list``.

 .. prompt:: bash $ auto